You're My Home (Grey's Anatomy): Reviews

-TV Equals highlighted the emotional aspects of the episode, particularly the bond between Amelia Shepherd (Caterina Scorsone), Maggie Pierce (Kelly McCreary), and Meredith, writing, "I’m not exactly a fan of doctors breaking out in tears in the operating room, but I liked how Amelia and Maggie’s conflicts culminated in a nice moment of sisterly bonding and dancing it off with Meredith at the end."

-Entertainment Weekly gave a mixed-to-positive review, stating, "This felt like… well, a regular old episode.
+TV Equals wrote, "I’m not exactly a fan of doctors breaking out in tears in the operating room, but I liked how Amelia and Maggie’s respective conflicts culminated in a nice moment of sisterly bonding and dancing it off with Meredith at the end of the episode.
+If I continue with Grey’s Anatomy next season, it will largely be because of my interest in seeing what the writers do with Amelia and Maggie and by extension, Meredith."
+Entertainment Weekly gave a mixed-to-positive review to the episode stating, "This (the episode) felt like… well, a regular old episode.
 And that’s not what I expect out of a Grey’s season finale.
-This isn’t to say it was bad, because it wasn’t."
-The site praised the April Kepner-Jackson Avery arc, noting, "I didn’t used to like April (Sarah Drew) and Jackson (Jesse Williams).
+This isn’t to say it was bad, because it wasn’t.
+The episode focused on romance more than anything, which was a nice change of pace in a way."
+The site praised April-Jackson arc, "I didn’t used to like April and Jackson.
 But over the seasons, I’ve come to appreciate their relationship and all its complications."
-The review also commended Meredith's character development, saying, "At its core, Grey’s is about relationships—ones that persevere, ones that don’t—and it warms my heart to see Meredith finding strength in her relationships with friends and family."
+EW also lauded the development of Meredith Grey saying, "At its core, Grey’s is about relationships—ones that persevere, ones that don’t—and it warms my heart to see Meredith finding strength in her relationships with friends and family right now.
+She might not be dark and twisty anymore, but she’s still Meredith.
+And that’s why, 10 years and plenty of frustration later, I (mostly) can’t wait for the twelfth season to roll around."

-E!
-Online also gave a positive review, adding, "Tonight's finale felt like any other standard Grey's Anatomy mid-season episode... until the last 5 minutes, when she managed to slip in 1 scene that totally wrecked us all over again.
-Derek's final phone call to Meredith, those were the perfect last words, and because of that, they were the cruelest last words."
-The site also celebrated Jo's confession of love to Alex, saying, "Jo finally said 'I love you' to Alex!
+E Online also gave a positive review, "Tonight's finale felt like any other standard Grey's Anatomy mid-season episode since no doctor was in any physical danger... up until the last 5 minutes, when she managed to slip in 1 scene that totally and completely wrecked us all over again.
+Derek's final phone call to Meredith, those were the perfect last words, and because of that, they were the cruelest last words." adding that, "Jo finally said "I love you" to Alex!
 These two deserve the happiest of endings."

-TVOvermind was mostly positive, commenting on the hopeful tone of the finale despite a difficult season, writing, "After all of that loss, the show opted for a more hopeful season finale, even if there were some low points."

-The Daily Fandom noted, "The finale didn’t really feel much like a season finale (more like a series finale, to be quite honest).
+TVOvermind also gave a mostly positive review, "It’s been an incredibly difficult and heartbreaking season of Grey’s Anatomy.
+After all of that loss, the show opted for a more-hopeful season finale, even if there were some low points."
+The Daily Fandom wrote "The finale didn’t really feel much like a season finale (more like a series finale, to be quite honest).
 I’m at peace with how it ended though.
-It showed how everyone was moving on, whether it be together or heading in new directions altogether."
-The site also praised Scorsone's performance, calling her "phenomenal."
+It showed how everyone was moving on, whether it be together or because they’re heading in new direction altogether." and deemed Caterina Scorsone "phenomenal".